Skip to Content

 The Titanic had three engines.
 Two four-cylinder steam engines and one steam turbine.
 Each steam engine provided 15,000 horsepower and the steam turbine provided 16,000.

 The Queen Mary had four boiler rooms and four turbines in two separate engine rooms.
-The combined horsepower was 160,000 which gave the Queen Mary 3x as much power as the Titanic.
+Its combined horsepower was 160,000, which was three times as much as the Titanic’s.

 This meant that the Queen Mary was able to sail 39% faster than the Titanic at full speed.